GoToolSharing/htb-cli-documentation/docs/index.md

     <img src="/assets/logo.png" style='width:50%;height:50%'>
 </div>

+!!! note "Outdated documentation"

+    Documentation is being written for update v1.6.0.
+Thank you for understanding.

 <a href="https://github.com/GoToolSharing/htb-cli" target="_blank">htb-cli</a> is a project developed and maintained by <a href="https://github.com/QU35T-code/" target="_blank">QU35T-code</a>.
 It interacts with the **API of <a href="https://app.hackthebox.com/" target="_blank">HackTheBox</a>**, a popular cybersecurity platform.
 It responds to the need to be **competitive**, limit user interaction with the website and **save time** with possible actions.